hernantz/blog/content/socialism-works-but-doesnt-scale.md

 experiment are indispensable at this scale.
 Now ideas of limiting authority, decentralizing power, and questioning regulations really shine.

-As a libertarian, I do undestand socialists.
+As a libertarian, I do understand socialists.
+And agree that socialism works, but it doesn't scale.
 I'm willing to accept a certain amount of forced colectivism, so long as it stays local, accountable and in competition with other communities.
 But I still stand by freedom, as the beacon of light guiding my life and principles.